wangziqi2013/wangziqi2013.github.io/_posts/2020-07-30-tricky-code-for-64-bit-mask.markdown

 Yesterday I was very confused when one of the unit tests in a paper's project failed.
 Both the unit test and the code to be tested are extremely simple such that no one would expect a failure to occur.
-The code to be tested is a one-line macro for generating 64-bit masks (of type `uint64_t`)
+The code to be tested is a one-line macro for generating 64-bit masks (of type `uint64_t`) using bit shift and decrement, as shown below.
+The unit test simply enumerates all possible cases, and checks the output. `bit64_test()` is another macro that checks whether a bit is set or not on a given offset.
+If the bit is set, it returns one.
+Otherwise it returns zero.

+**Mask Genetation:**
 {% highlight C %}
 #define MASK64_LOW_1(num)  ((1UL << num) - 1)
 {% endhighlight %}

+**Unit Test:**
 {% highlight C %}
 void test_mask() {
   for(int bits = 0;bits <= 64;bits++) {